buildah-manifest

 $ buildah build --jobs=4 --platform=$platarch --manifest shazam .

-Note: The --jobs argument is optional, and the -t or --tag option should not be used.
+Note: The --jobs argument is optional, and the --manifest option should be used instead of the-t or --tag options.

 Assembling a multi-arch manifest from separately built images